Cody Grimm: Early life

 Grimm attended and played high school football at Oakton High School in Vienna, Virginia, where he lettered three times.
 As an outside linebacker, he finished his senior season with 127 total tackles, seven interceptions and three quarterback sacks.
 He also caught 17 passes for 278 yards and six touchdowns as a tight end.
 On October 29, 2004, Oakton beat Westfield High School 24-20, and Grimm recorded a high school career-high 19 tackles along with a sack and an interception as Oakton ended the Bulldogs’ 21-game winning streak.
 That season, he helped Oakton win their first district championship in 25 years.
 After the season, Grimm earned first-team all-state and Northern Region Defensive Player of the Year honors.
-After graduating from Oakton, Grimm had one football scholarship offer, which was from Division I-AA William & Mary College.
-He got recruiting offers to come in as a walk-on from Virginia, Pittsburgh and Virginia Tech.
-He decided on Virginia Tech.
-In 2019 Grimm was inducted into the Oakton High School Athletics Hall of Fame and in 2022 was honored by being added into the Northern Virginia Football Hall of Fame.

 Grimm also played lacrosse for Oakton.
 He lettered three times and led team to three state championships and was an all-American midfielder and face-off specialist recruited by Georgetown, Loyola and Virginia.
-He opted, however, to play college football.
+In 2019, Grimm was inducted into the Oakton High School Athletics Hall of Fame.
+In 2022, he was honored by being added into the Northern Virginia Football Hall of Fame.

 Playing career

 College

+After graduating from Oakton, Grimm had one football scholarship offer, which was from Division I-AA William & Mary College.
+He also received recruiting offers to come in as a walk-on from Virginia, Pittsburgh, and Virginia Tech.
+He chose to attend Virginia Tech.

 Grimm played in 54 games and started 15 over four seasons at Virginia Tech, recording 214 tackles, 26.5 tackles for loss, 11.5 sacks, nine forced fumbles, two fumble recoveries and two interceptions.